Simply put, Social Learning Theory is a theory of learning and social behavior. But there’s more to learning.

 Due to this reason, in 1986, Bandura renamed his SLT to Social Cognitive Theory (SCT).
 In Bandura’s words, it is a better explanation of how we, as human beings, learn from social experiences.

-The major criticism is that SLT underestimates the complexity of human behavior and does not provide full explanation for all behavior.
+The major criticism is that SLT underestimates the complexity of human behavior and does not provide a full explanation for all behavior.

 SLT is particularly applicable when there is no clear role model in play for an individual to learn behavior.